Dio dà il pane a chi non ha i denti. (God gives bread to those who have no teeth.)

-- 3 cups unbleached all-purpose flour
+- 3 cups (360 grams) unbleached all-purpose flour

-- 1 tablespoon granulate sugar
+- 1 tablespoon granulated sugar

-- 1 1/2 teaspoons salt
+- 1 1/2 teaspoons kosher salt

 - 2 tablespoons cold vegetable shortening or lard, cut into 1/2-inch cubes

 - 3 large eggs, lightly beaten

-- 1/2 cup grated Parmesan cheese
+- 1/2 cup (40 grams) grated Parmesan cheese

 - 1/2 cup chopped parsley